 - Any required information about payment notifications such as Standing Orders

 - Weekly bulletins containing Scotland-Malawi related news, events and updates from the SMP and our members

 - Relevant forum updates based around Areas of Partnership, such as Health or Education

-- Renewal notices and administration to do with your membership, including any changes to the terms and conditions of your membership e.g. price changes
+- Renewal notices and administration to do with membership, including any changes to the terms and conditions of membership e.g. price changes

-- Information we are obligated to sending you detailed in the Memorandum and Articles of Association, such as information related to our Annual General Meeting
+- Information we are obligated to sending as detailed in the Memorandum and Articles of Association, such as information related to our Annual General Meeting

-- Research and surveys related to your membership experience and updates on benefits
+- Research and surveys related to membership experience and updates on benefits

-- We will occasionally contact you with information, via email or post, related to our news, events, campaigns or issues we feel our members may be interested
+- We will occasionally send out information, via email or post, related to our news, events, campaigns or issues we feel our members may be interested

 Former SMP Members

-Once a person’s membership with the SMP has ended, we will retain the membership profile in accordance with the requirements of our retention schedule and then delete it.
+Once a person’s membership with the SMP has ended, we will retain the membership profile in accordance with the requirements of our Retention Policy and then delete it.